Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 remuneration paid by the Company to its directors during the current year is in

 accordance with the provisions of Section 197 of the Act.
-The remuneration paid to any
+The remuneration paid to

-required to be commented upon by us.
+which are required to be commented upon by us.

 h.
 With respect to the other matters to be included in the Auditor’s Report in accordance